Brandon Darby: 2008 Republican Convention activities

 McKay took his case to trial, claiming entrapment by Darby.
 The trial ended with a hung jury, in a vote of 6-6.
 Jury interviews indicated that much of their discussion had concerned assessing the veracity of defendant McKay and witness Darby (the former claiming entrapment, the latter denying).
 A significant portion of the jury had voted to acquit based on their acceptance of Darby's representation of events.
 The prosecutor prepared to retry McKay's case.

 Shortly before the retrial date in 2009, McKay accepted a 24-month plea deal sentence for the charges against him.
 He formally retracted his claim that Darby had entrapped him.
 Critics have suggested that both McKay and Crowder remained firm in their initial account of events, and that additional documentary evidence supported them.
 McKay's decision to take the plea deal was based on his awareness that 90% of federal cases result in convictions, and he was at risk of being sentenced to decades in prison if found guilty.

 Following the plea arrangement, McKay pleaded guilty to possession of firearms and obstruction of justice.
 He was sentenced to 48 months in prison and three years of supervised release.
 The length of sentence was attributed to a charge of obstruction of justice, based on McKay's having initially claimed that Darby had entrapped him.
 David McKay and Bradley Crowder were still serving jail sentences as of late 2011.

 In many left-wing activist communities, Darby has been criticized and ostracized for his role in McKay's conviction.
-He has been welcomed by some conservative organizations as a patriot.